sally20921/sally20921.github.io/_posts/2020-08-04-Neural-Network.md

 - One key component of training  deep networks is the random weight initialization.
 - This matters because some activation functions, such as sigmoid and ReLU, produce meaningful outputs and gradients if their inputs are within a certain range.
 - A famous example is the vanishing gradient  problem.
+- One way to solve  this problem is to use *LU* activations.
+But  even so, it still makes  sense to use  better  weight initialization since it can speed up the training process.

+##  SGD improvements
+- We'll start with **momentum**, which extends vanilla SGD  by adjusting the current weight update with the values of  previous  weight updates.
+That  is, if  the  weight  update at step *t-1* was big,  it  will also  increase the  weight update of  step  *t*.
+We can explain momentum with  an  analogy.
+Think of  the  loss function surface as the  surface of  a hill.HOw, imagine that we  are  holding a ball at  the top of  the  hill(maximum).
+If we  drop the  ball,  thanks to  the  Earth's  gravity, it  will  start rolling  toward  the  bottom of the  hill (minimum).
+The  more  distance it travels, the  more its speed will  increase.
+In other  words, it  will gain momentum (hence  the  name  of the  optimization).
+-  Let's  assume that we are  at step  *t*  of the training process:
+1. First,  we'll calculate  the current weight update value v_t by also including  the velocity  of the previous  update v_(t-1).
+2. Then, we  perform the actual weight  update
+- An improvement over  the  basic momentum is the  **Nesterov momentum**.
+It  relies on the  observation that  the momentum from step *t-1* may not reflect  the conditions  at step  *t*.
+For example, let's  say that the gradient at  *t-1* is  steep and therefore the  momentum  is  high.
+However, after the  *t-1* weight update, we  actually reach the  cost function  minimum and require only a minor weight update  at *t*.
+Despite  that, we'll still get the  large  momentum  from  *t-1*,  which may lead the  adjusted weight  to  jump over the  minimum.
+Nesterov momentum  proposes a change  in  the  way we compute the  velocity of the weight update.
+We'll calculate v_t based  on  the  gradeint of  the cost function that's  computed  by  the potential  future  value  of the weight theta_j.
+If the  momentum at *t-1* is  incorrect with respect to *t*, the modified gradient will compensate for  this  error  in the  same update step.
+- Next, let's discuss the  Adam adaptive learning  rate algorithm.
+It calculates  individual and adaptive learning rates for every  weight based  on previous weight updates.
+- First,
 ```python
 import numpy  as np